skzitz/receipt-challenge/README.md

 is light, mostly used in rules to determine points.
 The logging helps break up the rules and makes it easier to track where points are erroneous.

-The receipt server will accept one flag (--debug) which enables logging.
+The receipt server will accept flags. ```-debug``` which enables logging.
 The flag will accept an optional $LEVEL: "debug", "info", "warn", "error".
-It uses log/slog and follows the time-tested pattern with those options.
-Any other flag will generate this helpful output:
+It uses log/slog and follows the time-tested pattern with those options.  ```-port``` starts the server listening on a specific port.
+It is an error if the specified port cannot be parsed.

 ``` sh